BleebleTech/BleebleTech_Controllers/README.md

 ### Controller-Specific Setup

-Once the Arduino IDE is installed, you'll need to install the following board package by searching for it in the the "Boards Manager" on the left of the IDE:
+Once the Arduino IDE is installed, you'll need to install the following board package by searching for it in the "Boards Manager" on the left of the IDE:

 - ["esp32" by Espressif Systems](https://github.com/espressif/arduino-esp32)
   - This allows the Arduino IDE to properly handle the ESP32 microcontroller used in the BleebleTech controllers instead of a typical Arduino Uno or similar board